adnguy3n/go-gin-rest-api/README.md

 # go-gin-rest-api

-Just a basic RESTful CRUD API I wrote to learn Golang with.
+Just a basic RESTful CRUD API written as a learning excercise with Golang and Docker.

 ## Running